IHE/HIE-Whitepaper/README.md

     organization, like a hospital system of an infrastructure only partner.

+[MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) has some unique Options that make the Document Source role easier.
+These may be useful in a publication interaction model where the Document Recipient is known to support these Options:

+- The [Simplified Publish Option](https://profiles.ihe.net/ITI/MHD/1332_actor_options.html#13324-simplified-publish-option) recognizes that there are Document Source Actors that have simple publication needs that can be automated on the Document Recipient.
+-  The [Generate Metadata Option](https://profiles.ihe.net/ITI/MHD/1332_actor_options.html#13325-generate-metadata-option) recognizes that there are Document Source Actors that have a structured and coded format of a document (CDA or FHIR-Document) and simple publication needs that can be automated on the Document Recipient.
+- The [ITI-65 FHIR Documents Publish Option](https://profiles.ihe.net/ITI/MHD/1332_actor_options.html#13326-iti-65-fhir-documents-publish-option) adds support to ITI-65 to carry a FHIR-Document encoded within the ITI-65, rather than needing this FHIR-Document encoded within a Binary

 ### 3.2.2 Document Discovery

 To complete our analogy, we must consider the library patron (Dr. Suwati